MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/faq-win-cli.md

 Connecting the Windows client to [!INCLUDE[prodshort](includes/prodshort.md)] is not supported in [!INCLUDE[prodshort](includes/prodshort.md)] 2019 release wave 2 and onwards.

 ## Why is Microsoft discontinuing the Windows client?
 Our customers must feel comfortable that the tools they use are fit for new hardware, operating systems, and changing environments.
-We have accelerated our investment in speed and productivity features for the modern browser client, thereby achieving a major milestone in its transformation into a world-class desktop experience for both new and expert users.
+We have accelerated our investment in speed and productivity features for the modern clients, thereby achieving a major milestone in its transformation into a world-class desktop experience for both new and expert users.

-Customers can now access [!INCLUDE[prodshort](includes/prodshort.md)] through **a range of modern clients** that support so many productivity features that the Windows client is discontinued from [!INCLUDE[prodshort](includes/prodshort.md)] 2019 release wave 2.
+While the Windows client was inherently bound to the Windows operating system, the modern clients allow us to reach more customers and more users within an organization, no matter their platform or device of choice.
+The latest technologies allow us to innovate at a rapid pace and respond to accelerating compliance requirements, the changing technology landscape, and requests from the community.
+In addition, the lower installation footprint on client devices makes it easier for IT departments and hosters to maintain and support their user base.

+## When is the Windows client discontinued in Business Central?
+From **October 2019**, with [!INCLUDE[prodshort](includes/prodshort.md)] 2019 release wave 2.

+It was first announced in 2018 at various conferences and then with a detailed timeline earlier in 2019.
+For more information, see [[!INCLUDE[prodshort](includes/prodshort.md)] April 2019 Update and the road ahead](https://community.dynamics.com/business/b/businesscentraldevitpro/posts/business-central-april-2019-release).

 ## Will the Windows client still be supported in older releases of Business Central and Dynamics NAV?
 Yes.
-You can safely continue to use the Windows client on premises and be supported as long as you are covered by the maintenance plan.
-Please work with you partner to understand the timelines and define the roadmap to move to a newer release at some point.
+You can safely continue to use the Windows client on premises and be supported as long as you follow the lifecycle policy for your on-premises versions of [!INCLUDE[prodshort](includes/prodshort.md)].
+For more information, see [Lifecycle FAQ - Dynamics](https://support.microsoft.com/en-us/help/17920/lifecycle-faq-dynamics).

+Please work with you partner to understand the timelines and define the roadmap to move to a newer release when the time is right for your organization.

 The Windows client **remains supported** for the [!INCLUDE[prodshort](includes/prodshort.md)] April 2019 release and all earlier releases of [!INCLUDE[prodshort](includes/prodshort.md)] on premises and Dynamics NAV, in accordance with the support lifecycle process.

-## When will this take effect?
-**October 2019**, with [!INCLUDE[prodshort](includes/prodshort.md)] 2019 release wave 2.

-It was first announced in 2018 at various conferences and then with a detailed timeline earlier in 2019.
-For more information, see [[!INCLUDE[prodshort](includes/prodshort.md)] April 2019 Update and the road ahead](https://community.dynamics.com/business/b/businesscentraldevitpro/posts/business-central-april-2019-release).

 ## Does this impact me if I use Business Central online?
-No. This change **only impacts on-premises** installations because the cloud version of [!INCLUDE[prodshort](includes/prodshort.md)] was already looking forward only and was never enabled to allow connections from the Windows client.
-For online customers, the modern client continues to be their day-to-day toolset without any change, except for multiple productivity improvements.
+No. This change only impacts on-premises installations because the Windows client was only available on premises.

 ## Does this impact me if I use Business Central on-premises?
 Yes.
 When you **choose to upgrade** to [!INCLUDE[prodshort](includes/prodshort.md)] 2019 release wave 2, you must switch to access [!INCLUDE[prodshort](includes/prodshort.md)] using one of the modern clients.
 The most popular choice on desktop computers is the web-browser client where your browser is pointing to an on-premises web server using a URL, such as this example (not active): https://myserver.mydomain.com/BC150